 International Volunteer Day: History

 In December 1985, The United Nations General Assembly first approved and started the celebration of International Volunteer Day every year on 5th December.
 This day celebration helps many volunteers to get mobilized and work in association with the partners and government organizations to set a framework for the program to promote and carry on domestic volunteerism in all the nations.
 These volunteers use online volunteering services and prepare an action plan for continuous human development.
 It is seen that in all cultures, languages, and religions, the act of Volunteering has been found.
 To make the world a better place, several people come forward to volunteer their time and skills and help to improve the love of others.
 During volunteerism, they also gain a greater sense of belonging to their communities.

 Some of the main objectives of celebrating International Volunteer Day are as follows:

-- To demonstrate their volunteering experiences, best practices and prepare a plan to strengthen their capacities of work for promoting human development by their skills and knowledge sharing.
+- To demonstrate their volunteering experiences, and best practices and prepare a plan to strengthen their capacities of work for promoting human development through their skills and knowledge sharing.

 - To instill and mobilize the general public internationally through the experiences of volunteers engaged in human development on the Internet.

 - To acknowledge the winning individual volunteer and their organizations to facilitate their nomination for the UNV online volunteering award.

 - To eradicate poverty, gain comprehensive primary education, promote gender equality, lessen the childbirth rate, improve the health of nurturing mothers, prevent the spreading of AIDS, malaria, and other diseases, and also ensure to make the environment is healthy for living.